 Paralegal vacancies are generally not well advertised so a good approach is to submit your CV to firms or organisations which you are interested in working for.
-Publications such as the Law Society's Gazette run advertisements for these positions.
+Publications such as the Law Society Gazette run advertisements for these positions.

 Law costs draftsmen

 Law costs draftsmen ensure that a firm's clients are properly charged for work undertaken on the clients' behalf.
 They also help apportion costs between the two sets of legal advisers at the end of long and complex cases.
 In some instances, they represent clients in court when there is an issue over costs.
 Many law costs draftsmen are school-leavers.
-Completion of a two- year, learn-while-you- earn course is required to qualify.
+Completion of a two-year, learn-while-you-earn course is required to qualify.

-Further information visit the Association of Costs Lawyers website.
+Visit the Association of Costs Lawyers website

 Legal cashiers usually work in solicitors' practices.
 They keep financial records and keep solicitors informed of the financial position of the firm.